\ \_________\ \____________\ \___

 appropriate group number.

-and find the number corresponding with the group
+First, look at /etc/group and find the number corresponding with the group

 "tty".
-Next, add the following to /etc/rc.local
+Next, add the following to /etc/rc.local:

 and the "grantpt failed" error should no be resolved in the next reboot.
 You can also apply that command to fix the issue for the current session.